NORADRENALINE-A STUDY BY TRINITY COLLEGE DUBLIN

 - Noradrenaline increases restlessness and anxiety, the heart rate and blood pressure rise, with the release of glucose from energy stores, increases blood flow to skeletal muscle and reduces blood flow to the gastrointestinal system.

 Noradrenaline is produced in nuclei that are small yet exert powerful effects on other brain areas.
 The most important of these nuclei is the locus coeruleus, located in the pons.

 Outside the brain, norepinephrine is used as a neurotransmitter by sympathetic ganglia located near the spinal cord and is also released directly into the bloodstream by the adrenal glands.

 RETICULAR ACTIVATING SYSTEM

-The reticular activating system, or RAS, is a piece of the brain that starts close to the top of the spinal column and extends upwards around two inches.
+The reticular activating system, or RAS, is a region in the pons at the top of the spinal column and extends upwards around two inches.
 It has a diameter slightly larger than a pencil.

 All of your senses (except smell, which goes to our brain’s emotional centre) are wired directly to this bundle of neurons that’s about the size of your little finger.

 Often, the RAS is compared to a filter that makes sure your brain doesn’t have to deal with more information than it can handle.
 Thus, the reticular activating system plays a big role in the sensory information you perceive daily.